 Ireland Itinerary Day 7

 Head back to Dublin just in time for your car rental to end.
 You can choose to rest for your long flight going home or you can continue your Dublin itinerary.
 If you’re choosing the latter, here are some things you can do:

-This is quite far from the airport but if you have more time before your flight, you can check this historic museum prison in Dublin.
-There is a guided tour which starts at the prison’s chapel and ends in a museum which features items that once belonged to the prisoners.
+Kilmainham Gaol is quite far from the airport but if you have more time before your flight, you can check this historic museum prison in Dublin.
+There is a guided tour that starts at the prison’s chapel and ends in a museum that features items that once belonged to the prisoners.

 Down to the west side of the city is Dublin Zoo.
 From the airport, it will take a 20-minute drive to get there.
 The zoo has 37 attractions including an Asian lion, snow leopard, gray wolf, zebra, giraffe, red panda, and a lot more.

 National Botanic Gardens

 If you enjoy the company of plants, a quick visit to the National Botanic Garden is a must in your itinerary.
 One of the most popular destinations, this garden is also nearest to the airport with only 15 minutes drive to the south.

 What can you see in Ireland in 7 days?